 At this stage, the terms of your consumer proposal are sent to your creditors, who vote to accept, reject or request changes to your offer.

-Understanding creditor voting in a consumer proposal
+How voting on a consumer proposal works

 Creditors must vote on whether to accept your consumer proposal or not.
 Each creditor has one vote for each dollar they are owed, and if a majority of creditors vote to accept the proposal, it is accepted.

-Creditors have different levels of what is acceptable, and some may attach some additional terms before they accept your proposal.
+Creditors have different levels of what is acceptable, and some may attach additional terms before they accept your proposal.
 However, your trustee knows this and will ensure your offer has the best possible chance of success.

 Your creditors have 45 days to review your offer and vote on your proposal.
 You don’t need to make any payments during this time, and there are no interest or charges.

 Through a Stay of Proceedings, you receive immediate protection from your creditors upon filing your consumer proposal.
 As a result, collection calls, wage garnishments and other legal action will stop.
 Creditors must obey these rules throughout your consumer proposal.

 If your consumer proposal is accepted

 If your consumer proposal is accepted, it’s approved by the court after fifteen days unless the Office of the Superintendent of Bankruptcy or another interested party requests a court review.